Digital nomading is one of those ideas that sounds flawless at a distance.

 People who know your name without checking your Airbnb profile.

-It’s accepting that you don’t need to turn your entire existence into a travel montage.
+You don’t need to turn your entire existence into a travel montage.

 Just work a job (or permanently relocate).